cloudoperators/greenhouse/docs/getting-started/operations/authorization-webhook.md

 - [Ownership](./../ownership) - Understanding resource ownership in Greenhouse
 - [Teams](../../core-concepts/teams) - Team management and support-groups
-- [Managing team-owned resources](../../../user-guides/team/create#managing-resources-as-a-team) - How to label resources and use the team ServiceAccount
+- [Managing team-owned resources](../../../user-guides/team/authorization) - How to label resources and use the team ServiceAccount
-- [Installing the Authorization Webhook](../../install#installing-the-authorization-webhook) - Deploying the webhook server
 - [Processes](./../processes) - Operational processes enabled by ownership